Abandoned & Little-Known Airfields:

 The largest hangar on the field, to the southwest of the factory, had been added at some point between 1937-54.

-The airfield consisted of a single paved northeast/southwest runway,
+The airfield consisted of a single paved northeast/southwest runway, along with 2 unpaved runways on the west side.

 Richard Sager recalled, “I believe the place was sold to Piasecki when I left in 1954.